michael-steinert/PromptEngineeringEssentials/README.md

 - When interacting with a Foundation Model, a Prompt is the Input Practitioners provide to the Model to generate a Response or Output.
 Essentially, Prompts act as Instructions guiding the Model on what to perform.
 - The Quality and Structure of the Prompt significantly influence the Foundation Model's Performance on specific Tasks.
 This is where _Prompt Engineering_ plays a crucial Role.
-- _Prompt Engineering_ is a ciritcal Field that focused on optimizing the Design, Development, and Interaction with Language Models, especially large Models.
-Core Aspects of _Prompt Engineering_ incldue:
+- _Prompt Engineering_ is a critical Field that focused on optimizing the Design, Development, and Interaction with Language Models, especially large Models.
+Core Aspects of _Prompt Engineering_ include:
   - Enhancing the Capabilities of Language Models.
   - Addressing and mitigating their Limitations.
   - Gaining deeper Insights into how Models function.